vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 24 / The Hindu Religion and War 481

-thereiṇI am thinking, for instance, of the Sakas (the Scyths), the Kus ´ .āṇas, and the H¯uṇas.
+thereiṇI am thinking, for instance, of the Sakas (the Scyths), the Kus ´ .āṇas, and the Hūṇas.

 The idea of a ‘just war’